 Exercitation ullamco laboris nis aliquip sed conseqrure dolorn repreh deris ptate velit ecepteur duis.

 A common question we receive when meeting with clients is “Should I convert to a Roth?” when discussing their retirement accounts.
-There are pros and cons to this and each situation requires an analysis of the individual or families’ financial picture.
+There are pros and cons to Roth Conversion and each situation requires an analysis of the individual or families’ financial picture.
 Before we get ahead of ourselves let’s discuss the basics.

 Roth is a term used to identify AFTER TAX dollars.
 In a 401k or Traditional IRA people invest pre-tax dollars and are able to see those dollars grow from investments tax deferred.
 A Roth 401k or IRA is where people pay the taxes up front, then the money grows and there is no tax bill when it is withdrawn.